rezoleo/github-project-automation/README.md

 issues:
   column: "Column to send issues to (default 'To do')"
 pullRequests:
+  columnDraft: "Column to send Draft PRs to (default 'In progress')"
-  column: "Column to send PRs to (default 'In progress')"
+  column: "Column to send PRs to (default 'Review in progress')"
 ```

 The app will then automatically add any new issue or PR to the configured project.